Super Deductions on Asset Finance

 What Funding Facilities can be used?

-- Assets purchased for cash qualify for the Super Deduction as do assets acquired under Hire Purchase Agreements, Conditional Sale Agreements and Loans.
+- Assets purchased for cash qualify for the Super Deduction as do assets acquired under Hire Purchase Agreements, Conditional Sale Agreements and Loans (particularly for IT Software purchases).

 - Assets acquired under Rental Agreements, Finance Lease Agreements, Minimum Term Lease Agreements, and Operating Lease Agreements do not qualify for the Super Deduction.